tylim88/FirelordJSDoc/docs/highlights/set.md

 </div>

-## Merge And Merge Field
+## Merge

-A merge set(set with merge or merge field) can behave like update, all members are partial, except that update can only updates exiting document while set simply create the document if it does not exist.
+A merge set(set with merge : true) can behave like update, all members are partial, except that update can only updates exiting document while set simply create the document if it does not exist.

 Merge set also possess the same weakness like update, that is accepting `undefined` value and `undefined` is not a valid firestore data type.